The Lighthouse of Alexandria: Why and how was it Built?

 - After the capital of Egypt moved from Alexandria in 641 AD, the Lighthouse fame and name started to decline.

 - At the time that the sod was cut to build the Lighthouse, Ptolemy I Soter was rolling out several spectacular projects across the city.
-The Library of Alexandria is one example of such projects that came to be associated with Ptolemaic rule.
+The Library of Alexandria is one of numerous projects that was frequently associated with Ptolemaic rule.

 - Like many great rulers in the ancient world, leaving a lasting legacy was an obsession for the early Ptolemaic dynasty.
 Ptolemy I, a Macedonian, believed that construction projects like the Lighthouse, the Library, and the Museum of Alexandria were bound to etch his name into annals of history.
 He was certainly right about that!